cse232summer-msu/cse232summer-msu.github.io/a4c636b019_exam_policies.md

 ---

+## Content

+All exams are comprehensive, and include material from lectures, assignments, quizzes, and the textbook.
+Each exam will cover material up to and including the week prior.
+For instance, Exam 1 will cover Week 01 and Week 02.

+---

 ## Exam Setup

 <div align="center">
     <img src="../assets/images/exam_view.jpg">
 </div>

-## Content

-All exams are comprehensive.
-This includes material from lectures, labs, and homework.
-Each exam will cover material up to and including the week prior (e.g. Exam 1 will cover Weeks 00-04).

 ### Required Textbook